Football bodies could be forced to cover care costs for ex-players with dementia

 Labour MP Chris Evans is among those who are pushing for the football authorities to contribute towards the high care costs faced by players who have gone on to develop Alzheimer’s, dementia and other neurological illnesses after they have retired.

-From the 1966 World Cup winning England team, both Jack and Bobby Charlton died with dementia, as did goalscorer Martin Peters, Ray Wilson and Nobby Stiles.
+From the 1966 World Cup-winning England team, both Jack and Bobby Charlton died with dementia, as did Martin Peters, Ray Wilson and Nobby Stiles.

 The Football Governance Bill would create an independent regulator for the top five tiers of the men’s game in England to ensure clubs are run sustainably and are accountable to their fans.

-Mr Evans, the MP for Caerphilly MP, hopes to amend the Bill to establish a financial scheme to provide care and support for ex-footballers.
+Mr Evans, the MP for Caerphilly, hopes to amend the Bill to establish a financial scheme to provide care and support for ex-footballers.

 He added: “The game should fix it.
 Any industry should fix it.
 And I do think we need to see this as an industrial injuries issue in the same way with mining, where Parliament had to step in and create the Coal Health Compensation Scheme.”

-Mr Evans, who wrote a biography on former Leeds United manager Don Revie, agreed that the illnesses should be treated the same as others regularly suffered in the workplace.
+Evans agreed the illnesses should be treated the same as others regularly suffered in the workplace.

 He said: “I think it’s really important that when people have paid in, they should be able to claim against industrial injury or anything happening to them while they were on the pitch, they deserve to be compensated and ensured they have that insurance premium paid out.”